jasondavies/tt-isa-documentation/BlackholeA0/TensixTile/TensixCoprocessor/SFPMAD.md

 If the output (after rounding) is denormal, it'll be flushed to sign-preserved zero.

+A [bit-perfect software model](../../../Miscellaneous/FMA/README.md) is provided for anyone either trying to exactly reproduce the hardware behaviour or trying to understand exactly where and how it diverges from IEEE754.

 ## Instruction scheduling

 `SFPMAD` requires two cycles to compute its result.
 If `SFPMAD` is used, hardware will ensure that on the next cycle, the Vector Unit (SFPU) does not execute an instruction which reads from any location written to by the `SFPMAD`.
 If a thread presents a Vector Unit (SFPU) instruction which wants to read from such a location, then hardware will automatically stall the thread for one cycle.
 If `SFPMAD_MOD1_INDIRECT_VA` is used, the stalling logic conservatively assumes that `SFPMAD` reads from every `LReg`.
 Similarly, if `SFPMAD_MOD1_INDIRECT_VD` is used, the stalling logic conservatively assumes that `SFPMAD` writes to every `LReg`.
 This can lead to decreased performance when these modifiers are used.